heyronhay/self/README.md

 Self is a docker-based CLI application that will update itself when it is run.
 It is composed of two parts:

 1. A docker-ized Python application that, as a demonstration, can perform various lookups from various APIs.
 Python was used, but any language can be included.
 1. `self` the wrapper script that passes arguments into the docker image when it runs.
+This wrapper script is pulled from the docker image itself.

-On every run, it will attempt to pull a new version from Docker Hub, and if successful, will "re-install" the self wrapper application.
+On every run, it will attempt to pull a new version from Docker Hub allowing for automatic updates.
+Additionally, the wrapper script will self-update on a successful pull.

 ## Repository Tour